 Horror author Stephen King was born in Maine and has used the state as the setting for many of his stories.
-Despite his fame and wealth, he still lives in his home state in a mansion just outside of downtown Bangor.
+Despite his fame and wealth, he still lives in his home state, in a rather distinctive mansion just outside of downtown Bangor.

 The houses in his neighborhood are all large and expensive-looking, but they’re close to the street, which is wide and easily accessible, with a public sidewalk winding throughout.
 King’s house is red with white trim, towering, and old enough to look historic.
-It’s also in complete full view and not hidden behind the small wrought-iron fence that envelopes the place.
+It’s also in full view of the street, not hidden behind the small wrought-iron fence that surrounds the property.

-That fence is a big reason why the appearance of the house is so notable.
+The fence itself is most of what gives the house its Stephen King-esque flair.
 Spiders, bat-winged creatures, and a three-headed reptile all decorate the black wrought-iron.

 Adapted with Permission from: The New England Grimpendium by J.W.
 Ocker